 An Issuer must provide Ginnie Mae with annual and quarterly financial reports and related documents that attest to the ongoing financial soundness of the Issuer's organization.
 These documents are described below.

-Issuers should also refer to Chapters 1, 2 and 6 of the HUD OIG Consolidated Audit Guide, except as otherwise permitted under APM 20-14: Alternative Procedures Permitted for Certain Aspects of Issuer Annual Audit Report for Fiscal Year 2020 (APM 20-14).
+Issuers should also refer to Chapters 1, 2 and 6 of the HUD OIG Consolidated Audit Guide.

 Section A. Annual Audited Financial Statement